MU-Enigma/RECON-docs/docs/source/index.rst

 Welcome to RECON's documentation!
 ===================================

-RECON (Raspberri Pi Engineered Cluster over Network) is Enigma's Raspberry Pi Cluster.
+RECON (Raspberry-Pi Engineered Cluster over Network) is Enigma's Raspberry Pi Cluster.
 You can find all the setup files and other relevant documentation here.

 Check out the :doc:`specs` section for information regarding the specifications.